Request for Indigenous Advisors for Citizen Advisory Committees

 Some insight on how many Indigenous individuals are in correctional services:

-Aboriginal adults account for one in four admissions to provincial/territorial correctional services
+Indigenous adults account for one in four admissions to provincial/territorial correctional services

-• In 2015/2016, Aboriginal adults were overrepresented in admissions to provincial and territorial correctional services, as they accounted for 26% of admissions while representing about 3% of the Canadian adult population.
+• In 2015/2016, Indigenous adults were overrepresented in admissions to provincial and territorial correctional services, as they accounted for 26% of admissions while representing about 3% of the Canadian adult population.
 The findings for provincial and territorial custodial admissions (27%) were similar to community admissions (24%).

 The root of the disproportionate rate of incarceration of Indigenous Peoples reaches back to the Indian Act of 1876, which created the landscape for ongoing marginalization, inter-generational trauma, substance abuse, below-average education attainment, poorer health, shorter life expectancy, and loss of cultural or spiritual identity.